 If the defendant denies liability, he should enclose with the letter of reply, material documents which would be likely to be ordered to be disclosed by the court.

 If the defendant admits liability he will be bound by the admission for all claims up to a total value of £25 000.

 2. Health & Safety Act 1974

 Regulations – Section 15 of the Health and Safety at Work Act enables the relevant Secretary of State to make health and safety regulations.
-Regulations (statutory instruments / secondary legislation) are usually more detailed than the general duties of HASAWA and are usually problem specific (e.g. noise, hazardous substances) many regulations are prompted by European Directives.
+Regulations (statutory instruments / secondary legislation) are usually more detailed than the general duties of HASAWA and are usually problem specific (e.g. noise, hazardous substances) many regulations were (pre-Brexit) prompted by European Directives.
 Failure to comply with a Regulation is a criminal offence which may be punished by fine or imprisonment.

 Approved Code of Practice (ACoP) – An Approved Code of Practice (ACoP) gives practical advice on how to comply with the law.
 If the advice in the ACoP is followed compliance with the law is assured in respect of those specific matters on which the ACoP gives advice.

 The ACoP has special legal status.
 In a prosecution for a breach of health and safety law, if it is proved that a relevant provision of the Code was not followed; compliance with the law in some other way must be proved.